Here’s a recent interview with BackStage360 which highlights

-When I was discerning the right example to share with young readers about what it feels like to shine their orange charm (how I teach about passion/excitement in my Kathryn the Grape’s Colorful Journey book), I knew that sharing the excitement I felt while singing was how I could translate that soul-shining lesson with ease.
-The graphic in the center above is from that part of my book.
+When I was discerning the right example to share with young readers about what it feels like to shine their orange charm (how I teach about passion/excitement sacral chakra in my Kathryn the Grape’s Colorful Journey book), I knew that sharing the excitement I felt while singing was how I could translate that soul-shining lesson with ease.

 Yet singing and the creative arts were not in my parents’ scope of awareness when I was growing up.
 Instead, I was guided into sports and scouting.
 Additionally, I always wanted to be like my three older brothers.
 I felt that I could do anything my brothers could do and I was not restricted from anything just because I was a girl.

 Although I was naturally good at sports, I did not feel overflowing passion about any of the sports I played.
 Yes, I absolutely enjoyed playing soccer and softball.
 I made many friends through sports, friends I am still close with today.
 And scouting was fun for a while especially when I would organize dance numbers and lip syncing routines for talent shows or the summers I attended horse camp in Wyoming.
 But the overall scouting model didn’t hold my interest.

 Girls With Guitars